ssyim/ssyim.github.io/_pages/1_about.md

 Currently at the Wang lab, Sung is studying gene regulatory compatibility across diverse microbes to systematically expand host spectrum for synthetic biology and is also engineering cellular memory in DNA of living cells to develop living microbial diagnotics/therapeutics and living data storage devices.

-Sung's research interest lies broadly in multi-scale characterization and engineering of biological systems towards developing useful solutions to real-world problems.
+Sung’s research interest lies broadly in multi-scale characterization and engineering of biological systems towards developing useful solutions to real-world problems.